Kevin Woo

 Kevin Woo (born November 25, 1991), also known mononymously as Kevin, is an American singer-songwriter and television host based in New York City.
 He is primarily known as a former member of South Korean boy band U-KISS from 2008 until 2017, as well as a host of various programs such as After School Club.

-Born and raised in California, he was discovered by South Korean entertainment agency XING Entertainment at the age of 15 and subsequently moved to South Korea.
+Born in Seoul and raised in California, he was discovered by South Korean entertainment agency XING Entertainment at the age of 15 and subsequently moved to South Korea.
 After a few months of training, Woo debuted as a member of boy group XING in 2006.
 After leaving the group two years later, he re-debuted as a member of U-KISS in August 2008.

 In March 2017, he left U-KISS after his contract expired.
 Following his departure from U-KISS, Woo pursued a solo career in South Korea and Japan; he debuted as a soloist with his first single "Ride Along" in October 2018.
+He provided the singing voice for Mystery Saja in KPop Demon Hunters (2025).